This is how a heat loss survey works (MCS compliant)

 Construction factors

 The U-value describes how well components such as walls, windows or roofs insulate.
 The lower the U value, the less heat is lost.
 Good insulation reduces transmission heat losses and thus lowers the required heating output.
 Windows and doors in particular play an important role, as they are often weak points.
-The airtightness of the building also influences the heat load.
+The airtightness of the building also influences the heat loss.
 The denser a building is, the lower the ventilation heat losses.

 The following is a comparison of the U-values for various components.